johnmwangi/PitcH/README.md

 As a user I would like to:

 * submit a pitch in any category.
-* See the pitches other people have posted.
+* see the pitches other people have posted.
 * view the pitches on the page.
 * Ability to comment and give feedback.